Tesla Model 3 will be the first and the most affordable electric sedan from the American carmaker in India.

 Online bookings for the Tesla Model 3 were commenced an hour before its world premiere on March 31, 2016.
 One can pre-book the vehicle by paying an initial sum of USD 1,000.
 Interestingly, people across the globe are visiting Tesla showrooms to enquire about the product.
 In fact, the company received 3.73 lakh pre-orders for the Model 3 in the very first week of its first public appearance.
 Read – GOV to Elon Musk: Tesla Doesn’t Require Local Parts to ‘Make in India’

 |Drivetrain System||RWD & AWD|

-Power source for the Tesla Model 3 is a 60kw hour lithium-ion battery pack offering a range of 300kms per charge.
-The same engine will also be used for the 2017 Chevrolet Bolt.
-With a power of 7,200 Superchargers, the Model 3 can mark 97kmph from standstill in 4 seconds.
-The sedan will be come with both RWD (rear wheel drive) and AWD (all-wheel drive) system will be made available on the sedan.
+Power source for the Tesla Model 3 is a 60kw hour lithium-ion battery pack with an electric range of 215kms per charge.
+This powerplant has already been used on the 2017 Chevrolet Bolt.
+With a power of 7,200 Superchargers, the Model 3 can mark 97kmph from standstill in 4 seconds and 0-60mph in 6 seconds.
+Both RWD (rear wheel drive) and AWD (all-wheel drive) system will be made available on the sedan.